The Colorado State Forest Service programmatic areas include forest management, outreach and education.

 With an assortment of tools and alternatives, we can proactively manage our forests, protect and enhance water quality and quantity, increase habitat diversity for wildlife and increase the growth rate of trees.
 In addition, properly managed forests can provide income, reduce wildfire risk, help protect trees against insects and diseases, and even increase property values.

-Working closely with state and federal land management agencies, our 19 district and field offices located throughout Colorado help landowners, communities and other partners properly manage their forests for today and tomorrow.
+Working closely with state and federal land management agencies, our 19 field offices throughout Colorado help landowners, communities and other partners properly manage their forests for today and tomorrow.

 The Colorado State Forest Service is the state’s primary resource for forestry information and assistance in Colorado.